 2.5.
 Remarks and connections.
-The theorems above illustrate a general theme of the MAPS framework: the performance of a shrinkage estimator like GPS can be improved when additional information can be added in the form of additional anchor points.
-For Theorem 2.3, that means a certain amount of prior ordering information about the betas can be converted to anchor points that are good enough to make a bona fide consistent estimator of b.
-For Theorem 2.4, the use of a PCA estimator from a prior interval in time as an additional anchor point improves the estimator if betas are correlated across time.
-The general point is that when there is some prior information about the betas that is independent of the time interval used for the estimation, the investigator should formulate that information as one or more anchor points and use the MAPS technique.
+The theorems above illustrate a general theme of the 476 MAPS framework: the performance of a shrinkage estimator like GPS can be improved when 477 additional information can be added in the form of additional anchor points.
+For Theorem 2.3, 478that means a certain amount of prior ordering information about the betas can be converted 479480 to anchor points that are good enough to make a bona fide consistent estimator of b.
+For Theorem 2.4, the use of a PCA estimator from a prior interval in time as an additional anchor 481 point improves the estimator if betas are correlated across time.
+The general point is that 482 when there is some prior information about the betas that is independent of the time interval 483used for the estimation, the investigator should formulate that information as one or more 484anchor points and use the MAPS technique.
+485

-This discussion has close connections to Bayesian decision theory (BDT), which makes use of a prior distribution of a parameter to be estimated.
-One could view the addition of an anchor point in the MAPS framework as an adjustment to a prior distribution for beta.
+This discussion has close connections to Bayesian decision theory (BDT), which makes 486 use of a prior distribution of a parameter to be estimated.
+One could view the addition of an 487 anchor point in the MAPS framework as an adjustment to a prior distribution for beta.
+488

-We think it likely that the MAPS approach can be reformulated in BDT terms, although 487 our results in the current form don't conform to them.
-We don't formulate the prior informa-488 tion in terms of a prior distribution of the parameters.
-And since our setting is asymptotic as 489 $p \to \infty$ , our conclusions are almost sure statements, rather than statements about minimizing 490posterior expected loss.
-However, the structural connections between GPS/MAPS and the 491James-Stein estimator mentioned in the introduction provides a link.
-The JS estimator is a 492kind of empirical Bayes estimator, for example see [11].
-Similarly, the GPS/MAPS estimator 493 is an empirical version of an "oracle" estimator - see Section 5.
-494
+We think it likely that the MAPS approach can be reformulated in BDT terms, although 489our results in the current form don't conform to them.
+We don't formulate the prior informa-490 tion in terms of a prior distribution of the parameters.
+And since our setting is asymptotic as 491 $p \to \infty$ , our conclusions are almost sure statements, rather than statements about minimizing 492posterior expected loss.
+However, the structural connections between GPS/MAPS and the 493James-Stein estimator mentioned in the introduction provides a link.
+The JS estimator is a 494 kind of empirical Bayes estimator, for example see [11].
+Similarly, the GPS/MAPS estimator 495is an empirical version of an "oracle" estimator - see Section 5.
+496

 Another connection, especially for Theorem 2.4, is to the setting of machine learning.
-Although Theorem 2.4 itself is not about machine learning because there is no training process, one could imagine the use of prior time intervals as input to a training process that finds optimal anchor points as a function of the prior data.
-This is likely to improve on our default use of the PCA leading eigenvector as additional anchor point.
+497 Although Theorem 2.4 itself is not about machine learning because there is no training process, 498 one could imagine the use of prior time intervals as input to a training process that finds 499 optimal anchor points as a function of the prior data.
+This is likely to improve on our default 500501use of the PCA leading eigenvector as additional anchor point.

-500 3.
-Tracking Error.
-Our task has been to estimate the covariance matrix of returns for a 501 large number p of assets but a short time series of n returns observations.
+3. Tracking Error.
+Our task has been to estimate the covariance matrix of returns for a 502503 large number p of assets but a short time series of n returns observations.

-Recall that for the returns model (1.1), under the given assumptions, we have the true covariance matrix where $\eta$ and $\delta$ are positive constants and b is a unit p-vector, and we are interested in corresponding estimates $\hat{\eta}$ , $\hat{\delta}$ , and h that define an estimator
+Recall that for the returns model (1.1), under the given assumptions, we have the true 504covariance matrix 505 where $\eta$ and $\delta$ are positive constants and b is a unit p-vector, and we are interested in corre-507 sponding estimates $\hat{\eta}, \hat{\delta}$ , and h that define an estimator 508

-504 $$\Sigma_b = p\eta b b^T + \delta^2 I,$$
+$\Sigma_b = p\eta b b^T + \delta^2 I.$

-507 $$\Sigma_h = p\hat{\eta}hh^T + \hat{\delta}^2 I.$$
+$\Sigma_h = p\hat{\eta}hh^T + \hat{\delta}^2 I.$

-Our focus on the estimator h and relative neglect of $\hat{\eta}$ and $\hat{\delta}$ is justified by Proposition 1.1, showing that the true variance of the estimated minimum variance portfolio $\hat{w}$ , and the variance forecast ratio, are asymptotically controlled by h alone through the optimization bias
+Our focus on the estimator h and relative neglect of $\hat{\eta}$ and $\hat{\delta}$ is justified by Proposition 5101.1, showing that the true variance of the estimated minimum variance portfolio $\hat{w}$ , and the 511512variance forecast ratio, are asymptotically controlled by h alone through the optimization bias